Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Date/_index.nb.md

 ---
 title: Date
 linktitle: Date
-description: En komponent som viser formatert dato med eller uten label.
+description: En komponent som viser formatert dato med eller uten ledetekst.
 schemaname: Date # Component schema name used to autogenerate list of properties from json schema (replace with appropriate component name)
 weight: 10 # Do not change, the components will be sorted alphabetically
 toc: true